Porsche 911 996 (1997-2005)

 For the 1997 Le Mans 24 hour race in June, the factory team entered two 996 GT1.
 A silver street version was also shown at Le Mans (with a street car 17-digit VIN and Porsche prototype plates BB-GT-197).

 The LMP1 Joest Racing TWR-Porsche and the two factory team 911 GT1 Evos were leading the race.
-Next morning Bob Wollek made a driving mistake and went over a curb that damaged the transmission.
+Next morning Bob Wollek made a driving mistake with the 996 GT1 and went over a curb that damaged the transmission.
 Porsche, interested only in victory, didn't send the car back to the race.
 So, the #25 car of Bob Wollek/Hans-Joachim Stuck/Thierry Boutsen was out.

 The 911 GT1 Evo #26 and the LMP1 TWR-Porsche kept fighting the McLarens.
 On the 21st hour, the #26 911 GT1 Evo of Emmanuel Collard/Yannick Dalmas/Ralf Kelleners was leading by a lap when it caught fire and was out.